alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 If this happens, AWS should then automatically create a new machine to replace the old one.

-If AWS does not automatically create a new machine, [contact the Reliability Engineering team](mailto:reliability-engineering@digital.cabinet-office.gov.uk) for support.

 See the [documentation on rebooting `cache` machines in AWS](#rebooting-cache-machines-in-aws) for more information.

 ### Rebooting Jenkins CI agents